City Guide for: Dornie, Scotland

 Travel Time

-Approximately 1 hour 45 minutes drive
+Approximately 1 hour 45-minute drive from Dornie

 Activities

-• Take a gondola ride up Aonach Mòr.
+• Take a gondola ride up Aonach Mòr

-• Visit the West Highland Museum.
+• Visit the West Highland Museum

 Travel Time